 Shankar Chellam is a Professor and holder of the A.P. & Florence Wiley Professorship III in the Zachry Department of Civil & Environmental Engineering.
 Before joining Texas A&M University in August 2015, he spent 16 years at the University of Houston.
 His bachelor’s and master’s degrees are in mechanical engineering and chemistry, respectively, from the Birla Institute of Technology and Science in India.
 He also holds master’s and Ph.D. degrees in environmental engineering from Rice University.

 Shankar has seven years of “real-world” experience as a process engineer with J.K.
 Synthetics, India and as a research engineer with Montgomery Watson.
 His research interests broadly include advanced technologies for water purification and analysis of trace metals in airborne particulate matter.
 A recipient of a National Science Foundation early CAREER award, Shankar served as an elected member of the Board of Directors of the Association of Environmental Engineering and Science Professors Foundation, the Association of Environmental Engineering and Science Professors, and the North American Membrane Society.
+He was nominated for the A.P.
+Black Research Award in 2024 by the Texas section of the American Water Works Association.
+The citation “recognizes outstanding research contributions to water science and water supply rendered over an appreciable period of time.”